 Whilst I have been incapacitated by a recent dental operation and laid up with just about the worst cold I have ever had, I have been thinking about various discussions I have had of late with other players and students.
 In the past, I have tried every trumpet method, book and system.
 As I get older (and hopefully become a better & more accomplished player and teacher) I have been trying to develop simpler and easier ways of practicing.

 I have said ‘Be Gone!’ to all wicky-wacky methods and have cast aside anything that doesn’t make me sound immediately better.
 I take no heed, whatsoever, to advice that doesn’t involve sounding great, either!
 It is no good someone telling me to put the mouthpiece here, or squeezing muscles there or hold these muscles tight etc. I have absolutely no interest in that stuff.
 I remember the great Jerry Schwarz, “… I don’t care how you do it, so long as it sounds right!”

 In fact, someone recently told me to ‘practice to sound great, don’t practice to get tired.’
 With this in mind, the old adage ‘It’s not what you practice, or how long you practice, it’s how you practice that counts,’ takes on more meaning.

 I try not to think about embouchure, or what playing the trumpet feels like, during performance.
 Learning to rely on what playing the trumpet feels like is irrelevant and will do your head in.

-Go by sound and the embouchure problems will soon clear up.
+Go by sound and the embouchure problems will soon clear up, in my experience.
 However, I do try to maintain good posture and to use efficient breathing.

 I also adhere to the famous saying by the great Arnold Jacobs, ‘It is not what you sound like, it’s what you want to sound like.’